‘Bottoms’ Could’ve Been Even Greater But For One Glaring Hole

 Like most teenagers, PJ and Josie are all hot air and hormones.
 One of the solitary things they talk about is how horny they are for two cheerleaders, Isabel (Havana Rose Liu) and Brittany (Kaia Gerber).
 Their plot to get closer to their dream girls at the tippy top of the high school social pyramid hinges on a fight club, in which PJ and Josie would be empowered to engage them in a little rough play.
 To their shock, it actually works.

 Since it premiered at SXSW, Emma Seligman’s sophomore film has built impressive buzz; its current rating on Rotten Tomatoes is a 95% fresh.
 As someone who’s now seen it three times, I can confirm it’s all well-earned: Bottoms is a showing of incisive humor (for the first time, I laughed at a joke about rape) from an endearing ensemble.
 But like I said, it doesn’t show a whole hell of a lot when it comes to coitus.
-Now, while it probably wouldn’t make much sense to include a 14-minute-long, Blue Is the Warmest Color-esque fuck fest in Bottoms, it’s unclear why Seligman practiced restraint here given not much restraint is shown literally anywhere else in the film.
+Now, while it probably wouldn’t make much sense to include a 14-minute-long, Blue Is the Warmest Color-esque fuck fest in Bottoms, it’s unclear why Seligman practiced restraint here given not much of that is shown literally anywhere else in the film.
 At one point, a football player is brutally murdered with a medieval-era sword.
 Even Seligman herself has stressed the importance of showing queer sex on screen—most recently in an interview with Them.

 However, she quickly noted similar pressure as a queer director to avoid objectification: “There’s a hesitation that even comes from us as queer artists to portray it because you’re not used to seeing it on screen, especially for queer women showing physical intimacy,” she explained.
 “You don’t want to be gratuitous or fall into the traps of objectification that straight male directors have created for female characters.”